twwd/sbom-visualizer/README.md

 A small web application that processes a [CycloneDX](https://cyclonedx.org/) SBOM in the browser and displays the contained components and their dependency tree.

+> ⚠️ It is in PoC state without much error handling. _There will be bugs. 🪲🪲🪲_

 ## Developing